Pentagram maps and refactorization in Poisson-Lie groups: General refactorization maps associated with pairs of arithmetic progressions

 \subsection{Scaling invariance}

-Most of the known constructions of first integrals and Lax representations for pentagram-type maps are based on scaling symmetries.
-A scaling symmetry is a $1$-parametric group of transformations of the polygon space which commutes with the pentagram map and, at the same time, does not preserve the monodromy.
+Most of the known constructions of first integrals and Lax representations for pentagram-type maps are based on \textit{scaling symmetries}.
+A scaling symmetry is a $1$-parametric group of transformations of the polygon space which commutes with the pentagram map.
 In most cases such symmetries were guessed by studying explicit formulas for the corresponding map, and their geometric meaning is not known.
 The aim of this section is to show that the scaling symmetry is an immediate corollary of our construction.